defold/doc/docs/en/tutorials/snake.md

 The script code above is written in the Lua language.
 There are a few things to note about the code:

 - Defold reserves a set of built in callback *functions* that are called during the lifetime of a script component.
 These are *not* methods but plain functions.
-The runtime passes a reference to the current component instance through the parameter `self`.
+The runtime passes a reference to the current script component instance through the parameter `self`.
 The `self` reference is used to store instance data.
 - The name `msg.post` resolves to a function `post` residing in a Lua table named `msg`.
-The dot notation is used to indicate intries in Lua tables.
-There is no object orientation with objects and methods going on anywhere in Defold.
+The dot notation is used to indicate intries in Lua tables, *not* methods on an object "msg"!
 - Lua table literals are written surrounded with curly braces.
 Table entries can be key/value pairs (`{x = 10, y = 20}`), nested Lua tables (`{{a = 1}, {b = 2}}`) or other data types.
 - The `self` reference can be used as a Lua table that you can store data in.
 Just use the dot notation as you would with any other table: `self.data = "value"`.
 The reference is valid throughout the lifetime of the script, in this case from game start until you quit it.